 If you are given only one an option to invest in.
 Would you invest in a camera and its equipment or its after-effects and editing tool?
 Where do you personally put more focus on?

-Your bio says you are a traveller and Instagram.
+Your bio says you are a traveller on Instagram.
 Do you travel to click pictures or click pictures while you visit?
 What problems do you come across while clicking outdoor pictures?

-I am not a traveller by passion, and I am a photographer that is why I am a traveller because I have to travel a lot to click images, see things and to get as many subjects as I can get and also to explore.
+I am not a traveler by passion, and I am a photographer that is why I am a traveler because I have to travel a lot to click images, see things and to get as many subjects as I can get, and also explore.
 Photography is full of problems I must say.
 Clicking photos outside brings many issues with it as we go on the streets, and sometimes there we capture the candids, and the person who is being photographed doesn’t want to be clicked then what happens next is whether he scolds us or question us several things.
-Also, one thing that occurs to me the most is that whenever we click with mobile phone some people or any random guy come and say “Bro are you making a TikTok?” that thing annoys me a lot.
-Moreover, whenever we click stuff on the streets, most of the people look at us with suspicious eyes like what are we doing?
+Also, one thing that occurs to me the most is that whenever we click on a mobile phone some people or any random guy come and say “Bro are you making a TikTok?” that thing annoys me a lot.
+Moreover, whenever we click on stuff on the streets, most people look at us with suspicious eyes like what are we doing?
 Are we journalists?
 Are we going to make them in trouble?
 Are we going to click any random sabziwala?
-There is a lot of things to look before you go out in the streets for your snapshots.
-People have several questions in their mind like what are we going to do with these photos, and they come to us to inquire about the things like ‘why are you doing photography?’ and ‘what are you photographing?’.
+There is a lot of things to look at before you go out in the streets for your snapshots.
+People have several questions in their minds like what are we going to do with these photos, and they come to us to inquire about the things like ‘why are you doing photography?’ and ‘what are you photographing?’.
 We come to a lot of questions while doing photography outside.
 It is not as easy as it seems to be.

 When will we get to see you explore wildlife photography?
 It does give an absolute thrill to photographers as there are hardly any rules that you have to follow while pursuing wildlife photography.